trans-travel/trans-travel/us/al.md

  * Trans medical care is legal for adults
- * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law, but there is currently a judicial stay preventing enforcement of this law.
+ * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law, but there is currently a judicial stay preventing enforcement of this law for puberty blockers and hormone therapy.
- * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are criminalized, although there is currently a judicial stay preventing enforcement of this law.
+ * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are criminalized, although there is currently a judicial stay preventing enforcement of this law for puberty blockers and hormone therapy.
  * Medical providers can deny some care on the basis of their religious beliefs.